SanderRonde/board-power-driver/README.md

 This project uses [PlatformIO](https://platformio.org/) for simple uploading and interfacing with the board itself.

-This project is part of the larger [home-automation](https://github.com/SanderRonde/home-automation) project, where this is part of the controlling touch screen module.
+This project is part of the larger [home-automation](https://github.com/SanderRonde/home-automation) project, where this is part of the keyval module.

 ## License